w3f/polkadot-wiki/docs/learn-transactions.md

 ---

 Transactions are used to send a balance to another user.
-To begin sending transactions, we will learn how to using Polkadot User Interface.
+To begin sending transactions, we will learn how to begin sending transactions by using the Polkadot User Interface.

 ## Polkadot UI